-- 1. Remove the cable management parts (left and right sides) from the packaging. - 2.
-Attach the cable management sides to the left and right of the chassis.
-Attach two screws on each side of the chassis as shown in Figure 7: Cable Management Sides for the left side.
+- 1. Remove the cable management parts from the packaging. - 2.
+To install cable management on the GigaVUE-HC3 node, first attach the sides to the left and right of the chassis.
+Attach two screws on each side of the chassis as shown in Figure 3-7.

-Figure 7: Cable Management Sides
+Figure 3-7: Cable Management Sides and Bottom Plate